New to Our Practice?

 A list of current medications (including over-the-counter medications, supplements and vitamins; many patients find it easier to actually bring a bag containing their medications.)

 Pertinent information about your medical and surgical history.
-This includes old medical records, lab or imaging tests.
+This includes old medical records, labs or hospital records and imaging tests.

 Credit/Debit card or exact change for any co-pays or balances you may have as we do not accept checks.